Rocket Lab: US giant straps on for ride

 The Neutron is Rocket Lab's much larger rocket, currently in development with its first launch scheduled for 2024.
 It will launch exclusively from the US.

-The US military's new Space Force wing recently chipped in US$24.35 million toward the development of Neutron's upper stage.
+The US military's new Space Force wing recently chipped in US$24.35m ($34m) toward the development of Neutron's upper stage.
 Morgan Stanley estimates the Neutron's total development cost will be between US$200m and US$250m (Rocket Lab's August 25 listing raised US$750m, which founder and CEO Peter Beck said would go toward the development of the Neutron, plus acquisitions that would help diversify Rocket Lab's business).

 The Morgan Stanley team gives the Neutron good notices for a number of features, including its re-usability.
 If the Neutron first-stage is able to land at its launchpad as planned, that will be a cheaper and more time-efficient model than a rocket landing at sea (Space X's Falcon 9 boosters can land themselves, but on a barge out to sea).